 The Dubai royals know how to holiday.
 Fact.
 When the scorching UAE summer kicks in, they escape to greener pastures in the UK and Europe, and in the depths of winter – as deep as they go in the UAE – they jet off to enjoy winter sports at some of the world’s most exclusive ski resorts.
 As far as jet setters go, they’re some of the most travelled people in the GCC.
 Take inspiration from His Highness Sheikh Mohammed bin Rashid Al Maktoum, the Vice President and Prime Minister of the UAE and Ruler of Dubai and the likes of his much-loved son, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai (known by his nickname Faz) and Sheikh Saeed bin Maktoum bin Rashid Al Maktoum – affectionately known as Uncle Saeed – by booking a destination at one of these, sometimes surprising, destinations.
-Here are 9 much-loved, and unusual, destinations the Dubai Royal Family go to on holiday.
+Here are nine much-loved, and sometimes unusual, destinations the Dubai Royal Family go to on holiday.

 The ski season may be coming to an end, but a trip to Courchevel 1850 takes a lot of planning, not to mention saving and scrimping.
 Located in the southwest of France, the chi-chi enclave is the highest peak of the Courchevel ski Area – high in the French Alps and made up of 6 charming villages.
 Courchevel forms part of Les Trois Vallées, the largest ski area in the world, and the most exclusive of them all is Courchevel.
 Ascend to the top and you’re in Courchevel 1850, a charming Alpine village with Gucci-branded ski lifts, manicured slopes, seven Michelin-starred restaurants and elite hotels like an Aman, Cheval Blanc, Airelles (of the Palace of Versailles’ Le Grand Controle hotel) and Six Senses.
 While Sheikh Hamdan hasn’t specifically tagged Courchevel 1850, his photos show he’s in the high-brow Alpine hangout.
 The Crown Prince was pictured enjoying the snow earlier this year with his young son and family members like Uncle Saeed.